Who knew the idea of visiting a grocery shop could feel so intimidating?

 And if there’s parent’s parking available, definitely go for that.

 Make a List

-Wait, when I said make a list I didn’t mean just a list of grocery items.
-You need to pack a few essentials and having a list of them means you’re not forgetting any of them.
+Wait, when I said make a list, I didn’t mean just a list of grocery items.
+It would be best if you packed a few essentials, and having a list of them means you do not forget any of them.

 - Feeding bottle or nursing cover

 - Extra clothes